 Almadex is an exploration company specializing in the discovery of new mineral prospects.
-The Company currently has an asset portfolio comprised of several exploration properties, numerous NSR royalties on projects managed by other companies, plus the Gold Inventory, equities and cash.
+The Company currently has an asset portfolio comprised of several exploration properties, numerous NSR royalties on projects managed by other companies, plus the gold bullion investment, marketable securities and cash and cash equivalents.

-This portfolio of assets is the direct result of over 35 years of prospecting, discovery and dealmaking by Almadex's predecessor company, Almaden.
+This portfolio of assets is the direct result of over 35 years of prospecting, discovery and deal-making by Almadex's predecessor company, Almaden.
 Almadex seeks to continue the discovery success of Almaden by combining its respected technical oversight with its seasoned team of Mexican geologists and drillers, 5 company-owned drills, and strong working capital position.